itsyogihr13/nytimesclone/README.md

 The New York Times is an American daily newspaper based in New York City with a worldwide readership.
 It was founded in 1851 by Henry Jarvis Raymond and George Jones.

 ## Video link:
- ### we have shared a demo presentation of this project "H&M-clone".
+ ### we have shared a demo presentation of this project "NYtimes-clone".
  https://drive.google.com/file/d/1wvXQMH0tbyhHCFgmwto_l-16TztyRGAW/view?usp=sharing

 ### Blog link :-